Overseeding Winter Lawn

 Golf Course

 Overseeding Bermuda grass lawns with winter rye will provide a green lawn through the winter months.
-However, it may surprise you to know more lawns in Chandler are overwatered in the winter months than in summer.

-If you are going to overseed first, ask the following questions:
+If you are going to overseed:

 2. Is the lawn on a slope?
 Sloped areas are difficult to irrigate because of runoff.
 Divide a single watering cycle into shorter cycles with 30-minute intervals to allow the water to soak into the soil.
-Lookout for over-watering: constantly soggy areas, molds or fungi growing, or yellowing of the grass.

 If you’re planning on overseeding, make sure to properly plant your winter grass and select areas that will be used in the winter.
 Find more information on overseeding from the University of Arizona Cooperative Extension